Traditional Moroccan Breakfast: What to Eat for Breakfast in Morocco

 Bissara soup

 Bissara is a tasty Moroccan soup made from fava beans, garlic, olive oil, and spices.
-It’s creamy, filling, and really good for you, full of protein and fiber.
+It’s creamy, filling, and good for you, full of protein and fiber.

 People in Morocco often eat it for breakfast in the winter because it warms you up and gives you lots of energy.